CDRT/mk_docs/docs/guides/lcu/functions/get-lnvupdatefromwmi.md

 ## Notes

 - WMI queries use the `root\Lenovo\Lenovo_Updates` namespace
-- Remote queries require appropriate WMI permissions on the target computer
-- History limited to 10 most recent entries when `-IncludeHistory` is used
 - Color-coded console output: Cyan (queries), Green (success), Yellow (headers), Gray (details)

 ## See Also